-- Food contact areas such as chopping boards, utensils, containers should be cleaned and disinfected after use. - Work surfaces should be cleaned and disinfected after each use and at the end of the day. - Hand contact surfaces (fridges, switches, handles) should be cleaned and disinfected daily.
-Internal surfaces of fridges and cupboards at least once a week. - Sinks, taps and drainers should be cleaned and disinfected each day. - Hobs, griddles, toasters and microwaves should be cleaned and disinfected at the end of the day and ovens cleaned thoroughly weekly. - Floors must be swept and cleaned at the end of the day. - Cleaning records should be kept for three months.

-Ideally, food premises should have a well maintained dishwasher for washing and drying crockery and utensils to ensure effective disinfection.
-Where a sink is used items must be cleaned with detergent and hot water followed by sanitiser to disinfect; then rinsed and left to dry.
+- Food contact areas such as chopping boards, utensils, containers should be cleaned and disinfected after each use. - Work surfaces should be cleaned and disinfected after each use and at the end of the day. - Hand contact surfaces (fridges, switches, handles) should be cleaned and disinfected daily.
+Internal surfaces of fridges and cupboards at least once a week. - Sinks, taps and drainers should be cleaned and disinfected each day. - Hobs, griddles, toasters and microwaves should be cleaned and disinfected at the end of the day and ovens cleaned thoroughly at least weekly. - Floors must be swept and cleaned at the end of the day maintained dishwasher for washing and drying crockery, utensils etc to ensure effective disinfection.
+Where a sink is used items must be cleaned with detergent and hot water followed by hot water or sanitiser to disinfect; then rinsed and left to dry.